 - 4.9 'Sexting' is the exchange of self-generated sexually explicit images, through mobile picture messages or webcams over the internet.
-Young people may also call it Cybersex or sending nudes. - 4.10 Peer-on-peer abuse occurs when a young person is exploited, bullied and / or harmed by their peers who are the same or similar age; everyone directly involved in peer-on-peer abuse is under the age of 18. - 4.11 Contextual Safeguarding is an approach to understanding and responding to young people's experiences of significant harm beyond their families.
+Young people may also call it Cybersex or sending nudes. - 4.10 Child-on-child abuse occurs when a young person is exploited, bullied and / or harmed by their peers who are the same or similar age; everyone directly involved in child-on-child abuse is under the age of 18. - 4.11 Contextual Safeguarding is an approach to understanding and responding to young people's experiences of significant harm beyond their families.